 Planning is required to include snacks on the kidney diet but they should be guilt-free and healthy while still being compatible with your kidney health needs.
-Patients with CKD should consult their doctor or dietitian to learn what snack foods are good for their specific condition.
+Patients with CKD should consult their doctor or dietitian to learn what snack foods are good for their specific condition (kidney disease weight loss).

 If you're looking for protein-rich options that are also kidney-friendly, there are several nutritious nibbles you can choose from.
 Low sodium snacks like boiled eggs, roasted chickpeas, unsalted nuts or seeds, and low-fat cheese sticks are all examples of foods that can help increase your protein intake while avoiding harmful ingredients.